Code-Institute-Submissions/flask_book_review/readme.md

 ## Testing techniques

-When testing the code for this website http://jshint.com, manual testing and Google’s responsive web tester were implemented.
+When testing the code for this website http://jshint.com, manual testing and Google’s responsive web tester were utilized .

 ### Manual testing

 * https://chrome.google.com/webstore/detail/responsive-web-design-tes/bdpelkpfhjfiacjeobkhlkkgaphbobea.
-This chrome plug in was used when testing HTML and CSS to assess the responsiveness of the website on different screen sizes.
+    - This chrome plug in was used when testing HTML and CSS to assess the responsiveness of the website on different screen sizes.
 * I also tested the website on different browsers.